Not much time has passed since Daniel dove 133 meters with a mask in the no-limit discipline.

 Equalization was the limiting factor

 The frustration was great.
 Many tips from other freedivers, such as "You just have to be really relaxed, then it works!" only helped to a certain extent.
 Daniel was relaxed and focused and it still didn't work.
 With a lot of experimenting, he finally managed to progress below his residual volume (which for him was about 33 m).
 Many people probably feel the same way as Daniel.
 Without knowing with which technique a certain progress becomes possible, it suddenly goes a little deeper.
-Until the next limit is reached, and it goes again no further.
+Until the next limit is reached.

 The training as an Apnea Academy freediving instructor with Andrea Zuccari as guest of honor has brought light into the darkness for Daniel.
 Light primarily in the sense of developing an awareness of what happens anatomically at depth during equalization.
 To be able to feel and describe which muscles are currently being used, or to recognize the position of the tongue, for example.
 This awareness has led to many "aha" moments in recent years.